oeyoews/tiddlywiki-starter-kit/README.md

 <img src="./img/flask.png" height=128 alt="flask">
 </span>

-> A modern style notebook, is v2 of the [tw5](https://github.com/oeyoews/tw5) repository
+> A modern style notebook based on tiddlywiki is v2 of the [tw5](https://github.com/oeyoews/tw5) repository

 > Compare to `tw5`, `neotw` remove github pages deploy and related deploy, no pwa, image optimize, no mobile
 > optimize, and Maximize keep vanilla configuration etc, just for local, so it's more simplify, still worth trying